 When it comes to requirements for today’s leaders, it doesn’t get much clearer than that.
 Leaders with agility will have both feet on the ground (balance) and operate with a measure of comfort, despite the many unexpected developments that catch them unawares.
 They will be in touch with who they are and who others are so that they can get many different people and factors to effectively work together and collaborate (co-ordination).

 They will be able to rapidly assess situations and make fast decisions, then quickly act on those decisions (speed), and will be highly responsive to their present environment as well as to the evolving environment in order to adapt and adjust accordingly (reflexes).

-Because of the high risk associated with a VUCA world, agile leaders accept that they will fail at certain things but they are prepared to fail fast so that they can recover, forgive themselves and move forward (strength).
+Because of the high risk associated with a highly disruptive workplace, agile leaders accept that they will fail at certain things, but they are prepared to fail fast so that they can recover, forgive themselves and move forward (strength).
 Despite setbacks and difficulties, they will persevere because they know that the only way to move is forward (endurance).

 Agility, therefore, is not just about managing to survive in a difficult world, it’s about being good enough to thrive in that world.
 Agile leaders will relish the challenges that come their way and enjoy finding innovative ways to address those challenges.
 Innovation requires one to think in ways one hasn’t previously thought.
 That requires agility.

-The bus that Jim Collins spoke of in his 2001 classic Good to Great, when he described CEOs as the bus driver, is useless because the so-called highway that they were cruising along on has ended.
-CEOs now have to get out of their comfy driver’s seat and lead their teams through the jungle with no map, no compass, no GPS …
+The bus that Jim Collins spoke of in his 2001 classic Good to Great, when he described CEOs as the bus driver, is useless because the so-called highway that everyone was cruising along on in the early 200s has ended.
+CEOs now have to get out of their comfy driver’s seats and lead their teams on foot through the jungle with no map, no compass, no GPS …

 If you’re not an agile thinker in these conditions, you’re going to be in trouble.